nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/se.drawio.png)

-If the number is positive we don't have to perform any change on it.
+If the number is positive, we don't have to perform any change on it.

-For example running the following code, will give you the correct results:
+For example, running the following code will give you the correct results:
 ```c
 uint16_t a = 0x16;          // The 5th bit is 1
                             // This means that the number kept in the last 5 bits